Pamasich/obsidian-text-color/README.md

 Any valid [CSS color](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) is supported.

 Currently this plugin only works with the reading view.
-The Live Preview doesn't set the title attribute on links, which makes this method impossible.
+The Live Preview seems to include neither url nor title in its representation of the link, so I have no clue how to make that work.
 If you do need text color in the live preview, use HTML:
 `<span style="color: yellow">Your text</span>`.